nozomu-y/Kleines-Search/README.md

 # Kleines Search

-Search Engine developed for Chor Kleines Member's Page configured with Basic Authentication.
+Search Engine developed for Chor Kleines website's Member's Area configured with Basic Authentication.

-Kleines Search enables you to search whatever information inside the Member's Page.
+Kleines Search enables you to search whatever information inside the Member's Area.

 **NOTE** This software is now under development and not yet deployed for practical use.